Confronting Crazy Sports Parents

 1. Avoid confronting a crazy parent.

 They’re already ugly, rude, and have lost perspective.
 Confronting them, more often than not, escalates their demeanor.
-Remove yourself, or even your entire family, from the situation depending on the extent of crazy.
+Remove yourself, or even your entire family, from the situation, depending on the extent of crazy.
 Seek out an official, parent ambassador, or police officer to confront the person.
 They have been trained on how to handle it.
 The offender is also less likely to continue when confronted by an authority figure.

 2. Avoid being critical of kids — yours and others.

 Kids have enough pressure and the entire point of sports is having fun.
 A majority of kids polled said they quit playing sports because it ceased to be fun due to parental pressure.
-It is one thing to use sports to teach the importance of teamwork, effort, and sportsmanship, but stay away from criticizing performance.
+[Tweet This] It is one thing to use sports to teach the importance of teamwork, effort, and sportsmanship, but stay away from criticizing performance.
 Give them encouragement and ask them if they want your help before giving it.

 3. Avoid being critical of the referees.

 They are human beings and should be treated with dignity.
 They will make mistakes and may even show bias.
-It’s fine to question a call in a calm manner but berating, screaming, or using personal attacks is never appropriate.
+It’s fine to question a call in a calm manner but berating, screaming, or using personal attacks are never appropriate.

 4. Talk through issues with the coach in private.